Tsinna

 The curled lip faltered.
 “Hours?”

 “Oh yes.
 Dhåzhÿvë are tough, and he wanted to eat us as much as we wanted to eat him.
 It was a fight for our lives.
-But while the beast was focused on Kalaanë and me, the së’nåzal leapt from Vaehak’s saddle and landed on its back.”
+But while the beast focused on Kalaanë and me, the së’nåzal leapt from Vaehak’s saddle and landed on its back.”

 “Risky venture, considering the venomous spines.”